Open Access Senior Thesis

 This thesis begins with a historical analysis of the legal precedent which has granted the federal government exceptional power over immigration legislation, and demonstrates how that authority has expanded in the last half-century.
 It then proposes an alternative scheme which would embrace immigration federalism and allow states a larger, but still closely regulated, role in legislation over aliens.

 Saslaw, Alexandra R., "One People, One Nation, One Power?
 Re-Evaluating the Role of the Federal Plenary Power in Immigration" (2012).
 CMC Senior Theses.
-Paper 425.
+425.